AdaptiveCity/acp_db_manager/README.md

 # db_manager.sh

+## Overview

-This is a utility to move AdaptiveCity sensor metadata and sensor_type metadata between JSON files and PostgreSQL.
+This is a utility to move AdaptiveCity sensor, sensor_type and BIM data between JSON files and PostgreSQL.
+The corresponding table names are `sensors`, `sensor_types` and `bim`, in the database `acp_prod`.

 Our strategy is, in general, to store our data as JSON objects.
 We could easily use an object store like MongoDB but for greater flexibility we are using PostgreSQL tables with a `jsonb` column.
 Note that the object data is stored